Summary

 Heat can cause serious and potentially fatal health problems such as heat exhaustion and heatstroke, trigger sudden events like heart attack or stroke, or worsen existing medical conditions like kidney or lung disease.

 Extreme heat can affect anybody.
-Those more at-risk include people over the age of 65, babies and young children, pregnant women, people with acute or chronic health problems and people who are socially isolated.
+Those more at-risk include people over the age of 65, babies and young children, pregnant women, people with acute or chronic health problems, people who are socially isolated and people with limited ways to keep cool.

 Staying safe in extreme heat

-Prevent heat-related health problems by keeping cool and staying hydrated during hot weather.
+Prevent heat-related health problems by staying cool and staying hydrated.
 Plan ahead and check in with others.

 - Keep your skin wet using a spray bottle or damp sponge.